 The Melbourne to Geelong Pipeline is a 59-kilometre underground pipe connecting Geelong’s storage basins at Lovely Banks with Melbourne’s water supply network at Cowies Hill, west of Werribee.

-The pipeline can deliver up to 16,000 million litres of water annually; roughly half greater Geelong’s demand.
+The pipeline is capable of delivering up to 16,000 million litres of water annually; roughly half greater Geelong’s demand.
 It supplies towns and suburbs to Geelong’s north from Rippleside and Drumcondra to Lara and Little River.